Explore other offices & services

 In order to become very clear in this regard, it is important to research positions and companies before deciding on a particular field.
 This insight may be gained by reading professional or trade publications, participating in internships, engaging in informational interviews, and talking with persons currently employed in a field.

 Networking is by far the most effective means for gaining employment.
-Potential networking contacts should include family and friends, alumni contacts, and professional organizations.
+Potential networking contacts should include family and friends, alumni contacts, professors, and professional organizations.